HOW TO MAKE HOMEOPATHIC PELLETS INTO LIQUID

 2) Put a couple of pills (1 pill only if having only a couple left) in the bottle.

-3) If this is for an adult or older child, please put 1/3 of the volume of brandy in the bottle and the rest of the water.
+3) If this is for an adult or older child, please put 1/3 of the volume of Brandy or Vodka ( I tend to use Brandy, but this is just a preference) in the bottle and the rest of the water.
 The brandy acts as a preservative to avoid the growth of mould and bacteria, and the liquid can last for months if kept outside the fridge and much longer if kept inside the fridge.
+The higher the ratio of alcohol to water, the better the liquid will preserve.

 4) The remedy is ready to be used.